The Best Book Tracker in 2026

 Users: 4 million

-Now, I haven’t used the site or app for very long, but one feature I’m looking for that Goodreads’ does not offer is the ability to mark my DNFs (Did Not Finish) and be sure that those unread pages and unfinished books contribute to my annual challenges.
+Now, I haven’t used the site or app for long, but one feature I’m looking for (that Goodreads did not offer until Feb 2026, months after I first published this blog) is the ability to mark my DNFs (Did Not Finish) and be sure that those unread pages and unfinished books don’t contribute to my annual challenges.
 StoryGraph offers that, sort of.
-There’s a whole StoryGraph thread about how DNF pages don’t count towards the pages goal, but following my Goodreads’ data import, StoryGraph has conjured an extra two thousand pages onto my yearly total.
+There’s a whole StoryGraph thread about how DNF pages don’t count towards the page goal, but following my Goodreads’ data import, StoryGraph conjured an extra two thousand pages onto my yearly total.

 And then, a couple of hours after publishing this blog, I discovered the root of the issue in my Reading Journal section of StoryGraph.
 By marking certain reads as DNFs, I’d accidentally recorded a second entry for my DNFs instead of altering the first.
 Fixed now!